-7. Aims and Key Principles
+Aims and Key Principles

-The aims of the GTFC's Safeguarding Children and Young Persons Policy are:
+The aims of the GTFC and GTF Safeguarding Children and Young Persons Policy are:

-- To safeguard all children and young people who interact with the GTFC through its Football and Development Programme and its Academy. - To demonstrate best practice in safeguarding children. - To positively reflect and promote GTFC values regarding safeguarding children. - To develop a positive and pro-active welfare programme to enable all children and young people to participate in an enjoyable and safe environment. - To encourage parents and other members of the child or young person's family to be involved in a relationship with GTFC. - To ensure that Coaches, parents, and other adults who meet children and young people provide good role models of behaviour. - To promote high ethical standards throughout GTFC and its Academy programme.
+- To safeguard all children and young people who interact with GTFC and GTF through its Football and Development Programme and its Academy - To demonstrate best practice in safeguarding children - To positively reflect and promote GTFC and GTF values regarding safeguarding children - To develop a positive and pro-active welfare programme to enable all children and young people to participate in an enjoyable and safe environment

+- To encourage parents and other members of the child or young person's family to be involved in a relationship with GTFC and GTF - To ensure that coaches, parents, and other adults who meet children and young people provide good role models of behaviour - To promote high ethical standards throughout GTFC, GTF and its Academy programme

-8. What is Safeguarding?
+What is Safeguarding?

-Working Together to Safeguard Children (2018) states that safeguarding and promoting the welfare of children is defined as:
+Working Together to Safeguard Children (2023) states that safeguarding and promoting the welfare of children is defined as:

-- protecting children from maltreatment. - preventing impairment of children's health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes

-It also reminds us that safeguarding "is everyone's responsibility" (2018 p.11).
+It also reminds us that safeguarding "is everyone's responsibility".
 Everyone who encounters children and families has a role to play.
 Everyone should consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare.

-The club recognises that safeguarding encompasses the duties of child protection and promoting the rights and welfare of children.
+GTFC and GTF recognises that safeguarding encompasses the duties of child protection and promoting the rights and welfare of children.

-- It is everyone's responsibility to safeguard children and provide a safe environment. - All professionals should make sure their approach is child centred.
-This means that they should always consider what is in the best interests of the child.
-(KCSiE 2023)
+It is everyone's responsibility to safeguard children and provide a safe environment.
+All professionals should make sure their approach is child centred.
+This means that they should always consider what is in the best interests of the child (KCSiE 2023).

-And we believe:
+We believe:

-• All children have the right to be protected from harm.

-• Children need support that matches their individual needs, including those who may have experienced abuse.
+- All children have the right to be protected from harm - Children need support that matches their individual needs, including those who may have experienced abusé

-The club will fulfil local and national responsibilities as laid out in the following documents:
+The Club will fulfil local and national responsibilities as laid out in the following documents:

-- Keeping Children Safe in Education- Statutory guidance 2023 - Working Together to Safeguard Children, July 2018 - What to do if you're worried a child is being abused March 2015 - North East Lincolnshire's LSCB - Children Act 1989 as amended July 2021 - The Counter-Terrorism and Security Act 2015 (section 26 The Prevent Duty)
+- Keeping Children Safe in Education Statutory guidance 2024 - Working Together to Safeguard Children, December 2023 - What to do if you're worried a child is being abused March 2015 - Northeast Lincolnshire's LSCB - Children Act 1989 as amended July 2021 - The Counterterrorism and Security Act 2015 (section 26 The Prevent Duty)